WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 ## Version skew {#seccons-version-skew}

-Bundles currently have no mechanism for ensuring that the signed exchanges they contain constitute a consistent version of those resources.
+Bundles currently have no mechanism for ensuring that any signed exchanges they contain constitute a consistent version of those resources.
 Even if a website never has a security vulnerability when resources are fetched at a single time, an attacker might be able to combine a set of resources pulled from different